datahaus/datahaus.construction/projects/README.md

 |---|---|---|
 | Existing front porches:  New ceilings with recessed lighting, dimmer.
 Remove 2 extra columns by bricks and add 2x11 in ceiling.
 Add/update molding and trim where damaged or missing.  | $800 | $3,000 |

-<br>Nice option if we ever put screens on a porch:
+<br>Nice option if we ever screen one of the porches:

 <a href="https://www.houzz.com/photos/historic-whole-house-renovation-screened-porch-craftsman-porch-atlanta-phvw-vp~3849435"><img src="../porch/img/porch.jpg" style="width:100%; max-width: 1200px"></a>